bunop/isoSegmenter/INSTALL.md

 $ git clone https://github.com/bunop/isochoreFinder.git
 ```

-To test isochoreFinder installation, enter the isochoreFinder directory and simply type
+To test isochoreFinder installation, enter the isochoreFinder directory and simply type:

 ```
 $ ./ISOfinder.py --help
 ```

-If the installation is ok, you will see the help message of ISOfinder.py
+If the installation is ok, you will see the help message of ISOfinder.py: